Polyuria: A Merck Manual of Patient Symptoms podcast

 A normal response produces maximum urine osmolality after dehydration (> 700 mOsm/kg), and osmolality does not increase more than an additional 5% after injection of vasopressin.

 In psychogenic polydipsia, urine osmolality is < 100 mOsm/kg.
-Decreasing water intake will lead to decreasing urine output, increasing plasma osmolality and serum Na concentration.
+Decreasing water intake gradually will lead to decreasing urine output, increasing plasma and urine osmolality and serum Na concentration.

 Measurement of circulating ADH is the most direct method of diagnosing central diabetes insipidus.
 Levels at the end of the water deprivation test (before the vasopressin injection) are low in central diabetes insipidus and appropriately elevated in nephrogenic diabetes insipidus.
 However, ADH levels are not routinely available.
 In addition, water deprivation is so accurate that direct measurement of ADH is rarely necessary.
-Plasma ADH levels are diagnostic after either dehydration or infusion of hypertonic saline.
+If measured, ADH levels should be checked at the beginning of the water deprivation test, when the patient is well hydrated; ADH levels should increase as intravascular volume decreases.

 Treatment varies by cause.